aindrilachatterjee12345/School_District_Analysis./README.md

 # How is the district summary affected?
-District Summary affected after 9th Grade math and reading scores for Thomas High School is replaced with NaN Average drops by 0.1
+District Summary affected after 9th Grade math and reading scores for Thomas High School is replaced with NaN Average drops by 0.1,
-  Average reading scores doesn't change
+  Average reading scores doesn't change,
-  Passing math drops by 1:1 percentage points
+  Passing math drops by 1:1 percentage points.
-✓

 How is the school summary affected?
 ✓ How does removing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?